 Audit Your Website Messaging and User Experience

 Next, you’ll want to look at your website’s aesthetics and page wording.
 Is your website design clean and consistent?
 Are resources easy to find for visitors and customers?
-Do you have a logical and straightforward direction to your website?
+Do you have a logical and straightforward direction for your website?

 To answer these questions, you’ll want to consult multiple pairs of eyes and get their impression.
 It’s not a bad idea to even ask your existing customers their opinion of the website.